giffordlabcvr/RABV-GLUE/README.md

 `GLUE> run file rabvProject.glue`

 This will build the base project, which contains a minimal set of RABV 'reference' sequences.
-The base project can be extended to incorporate all RABV sequences in GenBank by downloading the extension project [NCBI-RABV-GLUE](https://github.com/giffordlabcvr/NCBI-RABV-GLUE).

-From within the NCBI-RABV-GLUE project, run the 'ncbiRabvProjectBuild.glue' to build the extension layer:

-`GLUE> run file ncbiRabvProjectBuild.glue`

 ## Usage